mantidproject/mantid/dev-docs/source/GettingStarted.rst

 OSX
 ---
-The build environment on OS X is `described here <https://github.com/mantidproject/mantid/wiki/Build-environment-setup-on-OS-X-10.12-Sierra>`_.
+The build environment on OS X is described here :ref:`BuildingOnOSX`.

 Checking out the Mantid code
 ############################